AustinRhoads/building_portfolio_project_2/README.md

         end
     end

 The ```proc``` is the block of code I would normally run inside the route.
-If the user is logged in it runs the ```proc``` if not it redirects to the “/login” route.
+If the user is logged in it runs the ```proc```, if a user is not logged in it redirects to the “/login” route.
 Each route gets rewritten as follows:

     get '/encounters/new' do
         proc = Proc.new{